Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-39 - Setup Service Health alerts for all critical subscriptions so that you are notified of issues impacting availability of our Azure services and resources.
+### SAP-39 - Setup Service Health alerts for all critical subscriptions so that you are notified of issues impacting availability of our Azure services and resources

 **Category: Azure Health**